hbctraining/main/registrations/AllFunders_Intro_to_Shell.md

-# Introduction to R workshop (2022)
+# Introduction to the Command-Line Interface (Shell, Bash, Unix, Linux) (2023)

-*Note: Until further notice, workshops will be taught online via Zoom.
-However, we anticipate returning to in-person teaching in 2022.*
+*Note: We anticipate returning to in-person teaching in March 2023.*

 ### **Workshop dates and times:**